Skip to content

 It is also involved in exacerbation of paraneoplastic syndromes (such as MAR-like retinopathy)1).

 Clinical findings are not limited to a single mechanism; multiple mechanisms may overlap.
-VKH-like panuveitis (Type 1a) presents with exudative retinal detachment and choroidal hyperfluorescence, and may be clinically indistinguishable from Harada disease1).
+VKH-like panuveitis (Type 1a) presents with exudative retinal detachment and choroidal hyperfluorescence, and may be clinically difficult to distinguish from Harada disease1).

 7. Latest research and future perspectives